 All API endpoints are automatically documented following the Open API specification.

 The latest API v2 documentation is available at https://app.laboperator.com/api/v2/documentation.
+Note that you need to be logged in to your user account to view the API.

 For private installations of Laboperator, the API v2 documentation for the installed version is available on your server at <host>/api/v2/documentation.